ngxs/store/docs/recipes/immutability-helpers.md

 ### Ramda

-Ramda is an adorable library for functional programming and it's used in a large number of projects.
+Ramda is a great library for functional programming and it is used in a large number of projects.
 This example might be useful for people who use both Ramda and NGXS in their projects:

 ```ts
 import * as R from 'ramda';